RussianDoggo21/Projet-Rust---PERNOT-GOULLIN/log.md

 ---

-## Twelfth commit : Minor changes and failed fix or previous versio of video display
+## Twelfth commit : Minor changes and failed fix of previous version of video display

 The rendering from the previous version was quite satisfying.